-It came across strange initially when I said that the world around was spinning and that my entire room seems to be in constant motion.
-Basically I used to find the floor of my bedroom, the bed and the room itself was in constant motion (not literally spinning or in constant motion, but I felt that way).
-I had to walk around supporting myself using the wall, furniture, in fact anything that was close by, and if nothing was available literally crawl.
+It came across as strange initially when I said that the world around me was spinning and that my entire room seemed to be in constant motion.
+Basically, I used to find the floor of my bedroom, the bed, and the room itself was in constant motion (not literally spinning or in constant motion, but I felt that way).
+I had to walk around supporting myself using the wall, furniture, anything that was close by, and if nothing was available, I literally had to crawl.
 Finally, I was diagnosed with something called Vertigo.

-Benign Paroxysmal Postional vertigo: Tiny calcium particles called canaliths clamp up in the canals of the inner ear.
-This could also be caused due to sudden movement of the head resulting in dislodgement of the crystalline structures in the ear’s balance detectors.
+Benign Paroxysmal Postional Vertigo: Tiny calcium particles called canaliths clump up in the canals of the inner ear.
+This could also be caused due to sudden movement of the head, resulting in the dislodgement of the crystalline structures in the ear’s balance detectors.

 Migraine